 I suppose change can be good, and having some faith in those who have dedicated their lives to running this site, I decided to give this a fair chance.

-Enter Draft Analyzer.
+Enter Draft Hero.

 Trying not to sound too much like a commercial, the first time I used DA I knew right away I was going to like it.
 I can’t really explain what it was specifically, but from setting up a league, to importing a league, to running the draft and exporting the results, it didn’t take a lot of time to get the hang of just about everything.
 DA also has a lot of cool, new features that I think are going to be liked by our subscribers and make your draft prep easier than ever before.

 As I go along in our Perfect Draft series, I hope to share some of my favorite features with everyone.
 One I want to point out right away is being able to enter keepers into the program.
 This was one of my most-asked questions from subscribers on the Discuss Your Team Forum.
 The keeper functionality of DA makes for an easy mock drafting experience for those in keeper leagues.

 The other feature I want to point out is importing your league from some of the major fantasy league hosts.
 This will save you from having to enter scoring rules, team names and even draft order.

 As I like to do every year, I want to again recap my previous season in the world of fantasy football.
 If you follow my Perfect Draft articles, two years ago you may remember I made the playoffs in all five of my major leagues with top-two seeds in every one.
 Unfortunately for me, I didn’t come home with a title.
 Striving to be better last year, I again made the playoffs in all five leagues, I even recorded a perfect (regular) season and won two of my five leagues.
 Overall, another pretty successful year utilizing 4for4 rankings, news updates and the many stories and features the site has to offer.
 It’s almost unfair…